hkopp/optionpricer/README.md

 #Code organization
 In src/ we have the sources, in include/ the headers.
-The tests are located in test.
-Each unittest is named test_<classname>.
+The tests are located in the folder `test`.
+Each unittest is named `test_<classname>`.

 "make all" compiles everything and runs the tests.
 "make tests" runs the tests.
+"make doc" builds the documentation.

 #Dependencies
-libboost-test, for running the tests.
+libboost-test, for running the tests. doxygen, for creating the documentation